Benjamin Boateng-Owusu

 Somewhere between UK and Ghana

 Part electronic engineer, part project manager, part creative producer.
-Moving from driverless car system design to tech-enabled interactive installations
+Moving from driverless car system design to making things thatbring a bit more fun into our every day

 About Me

-After a decade building safety-critical autonomous systems, I'm channeling that sensor expertise toward something different: playful, unexpected interactions that make everyday spaces more fun.
-Same technical foundation in radar, lidar, and camera systems—different purpose.
+After a decade building safety-critical autonomous driving systems, I'm channeling that sensor expertise towards playful, unexpected interactions that make everyday spaces more fun.
+Same technical foundation in radar, lidar, and camera systems but in a different domain.

 Focus areas:

-- Playful Technology: Bringing fun, absurd, unexpected interactions to everyday spaces using sensor systems (camera, radar, lidar)
+- Playful Technology: Bringing fun, absurd, unexpected interactions to everyday spaces using sensor systems (camera, radar, lidar).
+Moments that embody suprise and delight / what you see is not what you get.

 - Collaborative Creation: Bringing people together to build and create

-- Cultural Amplification: Amplifying and packaging Ghanaian/West African art and culture for external consumption
+- Cultural Amplification: Amplifying and packaging Afrocentric art and culture for external consumption

 - Creative Economy: Experimenting with different business models for the creative economy